sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_3_CORTEX_SEARCH_INTEGRATION.md

 **Why This Works:**
 - Your semantic model has sample values that include "Clothing"
-- The AI can match "clothes" to "Clothing" from the discovered samples
+- Cortex Analyst can match "clothes" to "Clothing" from the discovered samples
 - Query generates: `WHERE product_line = 'Clothing'`

 ---